notabugitsnana/notabugitsnana/README.md

-# shovna here, and this is where I build and learn
+# shovna here, this is where I build and learn. dive in

 ## about
 15 y/o student. self-taught.